Scythed chariot

 The scythed chariot was a war chariot with scythe blades mounted on each side.
-It was employed in ancient times.
+The scythed chariot was employed by various civilizations throughout antiquity, including the Persian Achaemenid Empire and the Kingdom of Pontus.

 History

 The scythed chariot was a modified war chariot.
 The blades extended horizontally for about 1 m to each side of the wheels.

 The Greek general Xenophon (430−354 BC), an eyewitness at the battle of Cunaxa, tells of them: "These had thin scythes extending at an angle from the axles and also under the driver's seat, turned toward the ground".
 Serrated bronze blades for chariot wheels have also been excavated from Zhou-era pre-imperial Chinese sites.

 Dismissing completely 17th to 19th century ideas of a Canaanite, Assyrian, Indian or Macedonian origin, Historian Alexander K. Nefiodkin challenges Xenophon's attribution of scythed chariots to the first Persian king Cyrus, pointing to their notable absence in the invasion of Greece (480−479 BC) by one of his successors, Xerxes I. Instead, he argues that the Persians introduced scythed chariots sometime later during the Greco-Persian Wars, between 467 BC and 458 BC, as a response to their experience fighting against Greek heavy infantry.

 In addition, Nefiodkin has responded to the critic J. Rop, summarising that the ancient historian Ctesias of Assyria is unreliable, and that scythed chariots were developed in order to fight ancient Greek hoplite formations, or more generally, heavy infantry.